 - New patient acquisition data

-Analysis of these and others can then be aligned with specific actions toward improving your numbers.
+Analysis of these and others can then be aligned with specific actions toward improving your dental KPIs.

 2-Cash flow monitoring and improvements